nsrau/azure-docs.it-it/articles/site-recovery/vmware-azure-disaster-recovery-powershell.md

 }
 $Job_AssociatePolicy.State

+<# In the protection container mapping used for failback (replicating failed over virtual machines
+   running in Azure, to the primary VMware site.) the protection container corresponding to the Configuration server acts as both the Primary protection container and the recovery protection container
+#>
-$Job_AssociateFailbackPolicy = New-ASRProtectionContainerMapping -Name "FailbackPolicyAssociation" -PrimaryProtectionContainer $ProtectionContainer -Policy $Policy[0]
+ $Job_AssociateFailbackPolicy = New-ASRProtectionContainerMapping -Name "FailbackPolicyAssociation" -PrimaryProtectionContainer $ProtectionContainer -RecoveryProtectionContainer $ProtectionContainer -Policy $FailbackReplicationPolicy

 # Check the job status
 while (($Job_AssociateFailbackPolicy.State -eq "InProgress") -or ($Job_AssociateFailbackPolicy.State -eq "NotStarted")){